 Advertising Disclosure

-VPN Keeps Disconnecting?
-Here’s Why & How to Fix It in 2024
+Why Your VPN Keeps Disconnecting & How to Fix It in 2024

-Kelvin Kiogora Updated on 13th March 2024 Fact-checked by Anneke van Aswegen Cybersecurity Researcher
+Kelvin Kiogora Updated on 31st May 2024 Fact-checked by Kate Veale Cybersecurity Researcher

-Luckily, there are easy fixes to the most common VPN connection issues.
-I've compiled a list of the most frequent reasons a VPN connection keeps dropping and how to solve them, including failure to connect in the first place.
+Luckily, there are straightforward fixes for the most common VPN disconnection issues.
+I've researched and compiled a list of the most frequent culprits behind dropping connections and solutions to quickly reconnect.

 Stay Connected With ExpressVPN >>